timjacksonm/Library/README.md

 ## Summary

-I decided to unviel apart of my creative side and give this library a virtual boy nintendo theme.
+I decided to unveil apart of my creative side and give this library a Virtual Boy Nintendo theme.
 This project focused on refining skills I learned from prior lessons.
 Manipulating an array and display all my game objects to the screen as game cards.
 Giving the games a "completion" tag or "not completed".
 Displaying a form when a new game button is clicked.
 With the form I added an eventListener that took the data and populated the array.
-This was a nice creative break before diggin into harder projects to come.
+This was a nice creative break before digging into harder projects to come.

 ## Author